7/29/2022

 speaker

 Ladies and gentlemen, thank you for standing by.
-Welcome to the West Bank Corporation Incorporated Earning School.
-My name is Irene and I will be coordinating this event.
+Welcome to the West Bank Corporation Incorporated Earnings School.
+My name is Irene, and I will be coordinating this event.
 I would like to turn the conference over to our host, Jane Funk, Chief Financial Officer.
 Jane, please go ahead.

 speaker

-Thank you and good morning everybody.
+Thank you, and good morning, everybody.
 Thanks for joining us on the call this morning.
-Today on the call we've got myself, Dave Nelson, our CEO and President of WTBA.
-We've got Harley Olufsen, our Chief Risk Officer, Brad Winterbottom, our West Bank President, and Brad Peters, our Minnesota Region President.
+Today on the call we've got myself, Dave Nelson, our CEO and president of WTBA.
+We've got Harley Olofsson, our chief risk officer, Brad Winterbottom, our West Bank president, and Brad Peters, our Minnesota region president.
 I'll start out reading our fair disclosure statement.
 Any comments made during this conference call may contain forward-looking statements within the meaning of the safe harbor provisions of the Private Securities Litigation Reform Act of 1995.
 Any forward-looking statement made by us during this call is based only on information currently available to us and speaks only as of today's date.
 The company undertakes no obligation to revise or update such statements to reflect current events or circumstances after this call or to reflect the occurrence of unanticipated events.
 And with that, I'll turn the call over to Dave Nelson to get us started.

 speaker